-Allowing too much dust to collect in your vacuum’s dust bag or dust bin will eventually harm its performance.
+Allowing too much dirt to collect in your vacuum’s dust bag or dirt bin will eventually harm its performance.

 How to Remove Bad Vacuum Cleaner Smells

-Have you found the source of the foul odour?
+Have you found the source of the foul odor?
 Here are the quickest and most effective ways to clean your smartphone.

 Empty Dust Bag

 If your vacuum comes with a dust bag, you may wish to replace it first.
 This is sometimes enough to bring your device’s scent back on track.

 Remove the dirt bin if your gadget came with one.
 Empty its contents into the garbage and thoroughly wash it with hot water and soap.